Who is the course for?

 - MARI001 Comply with regulations to ensure safe operation of a vessel up to 12 metres

 - MARK001 Handle a vessel up to 12 metres

 - MARN002 Apply seamanship skills aboard a vessel up to 12 metres

-If you have also completed the Elements of Shipboard safety, the combination of these units and deck units will make you eligible to recieve a MAR10413 Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal)
+If you have also completed the Elements of Shipboard safety, the combination of these units and coxswain deck units will make you eligible to receive a MAR10413 Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal).

 SMT can issue an Interim Certificate of Competency (ICoC) to participants who have successfully completed the courses for a Coxswain Grade 1 or 2 NC, have been issued with the qualification, have met all of the evidence and sea time requirements of AMSA and have all fees paid.

 The following AMSA paperwork and evidence is required to be completed by the participant and submitted to SMT a minimum of 1 week prior to the commencement of the course:

 - AMSA 426 Certificate of Competency Application which incorporates the Sea Service and Medical Declaration